moonhr12/Unity-Team-Project/README.md

 Jan 2022 – May 2022

     • Built a Defense Game with four members where bees were protecting
-    • Created scripts for flowers to attack bears, health bars on bears, spawning flowers, and moving a player
+    • Created scripts for flowers to attack bears, health bars on bears, spawning flowers, movement of bears, and moving a player